 – Let your customers look

-Back off the 50’s closing techniques and see your employees main job as
+Back of the 50’s closing techniques and see your employee’s main job as

 1) Getting customers curious about what they can do with your products and

 2) Getting your products in the customers’ hands.

 It is OK if someone just spends 30 minutes “looking.”
 Be grateful for it!

 – Keep in touch